hbctraining/Intro-to-ChIPseq/lessons/06_QC_cross_correlation.md

 ### Cross-correlation metric

-The cross-correlation metric is computed as the **Pearson's linear correlation between the Crick strand and the Watson strand, after shifting Watson by k base pairs.** Using a small genomic window as an example, let's walk through the details of the cross-correlation below.
+The cross-correlation metric is computed as the **Pearson's linear correlation between the minus strand and the plus strand, after shifting plus strand by k base pairs.** Using a small genomic window as an example, let's walk through the details of the cross-correlation below.

 **At strand shift of zero, the Pearson correlation between the two vectors is 0.539.**